benchkram/cli-utils/Readme.md

 This allows usage in cli as well as in CI/CD pipelines with either config files or environment variables.

 We use cobra and viper to help us call an application with different modes or parameters.
-# TODO: add links to cobra and viper?
 Let's create a `config.go` file in the cli folder with a simple struct to hold our configuration:

 ```go